Windows XP won't load and gives an error. Windows won't boot, what should I do? Recovering boot files

 Scanning almost always helps. system disk antivirus program.
 My recommendation is CureIt.

 That's all.
-Good luck in your accomplishments!
+Good luck in your achievements!

 You can join my microblog on Twitter

-Disable Peripherals
+Disable peripherals

 positive.org